Printable Page Grain Return to Menu - Page 1 2 3 5 6 9 10 11 12 13

 GENERAL COMMENTS:

-KC wheat closed down 21 3/4 cents, May Chicago wheat was down 18 3/4 cents, May
+KC wheat closed up 1 cents, July Chicago wheat was up 1 cents, July MIAX

-MIAX Minneapolis wheat was down 16 1/2 cents.
+Minneapolis wheat was down 1 3/4 cents.

 Your local weather forecast from DTN can be sent to your email every morning free through DTN Snapshot.